lapy.diffgeo

 Flow a triangle mesh along the mean curvature normal.

-mean_curvature_flow iteratively flows a triangle mesh along mean curvature normal (non-singular, see Kazhdan 2012).
+Iteratively flows a triangle mesh along mean curvature normal (non-singular, see Kazhdan 2012).
 This uses the algorithm described in Kazhdan 2012 “Can mean curvature flow be made non-singular” which uses the Laplace-Beltrami operator but keeps the stiffness matrix (A) fixed and only adjusts the mass matrix (B) during the steps.
 It will normalize surface area of the mesh and translate the barycenter to the origin.
 Closed meshes will map to the unit sphere.

 Parameters: